ankit-k26/ankit-k26/README.md

 ## 👋 About Me

-I'm a self-driven developer who builds things at the intersection of AI, computer vision, and thoughtful software design.
+I'm a self-driven developer who builds things at the intersection of AI, computer vision, and full-stack software.
 I care about projects that solve real problems — not just demos.
 Whether it's a face-authenticated vault, a gesture-controlled mouse, or a local RAG assistant, I build to learn and ship to grow.

+- 🎓 **MCA graduate (2026), Graphic Era University** — currently looking for my first full-time role
+- 🎯 **Applying across two tracks:** AI/ML Engineer and Full Stack Developer
-- 🔭 **Currently building:** AI SecureVault — a desktop security app with face recognition + AES encryption
+- 🔭 **Currently building:** Stacks — a full-stack RAG chatbot (React, Express, MongoDB, Qdrant, Ollama)
-- 🌱 **Exploring:** LLMs, RAG pipelines, and local AI tooling
+- 🌱 **Exploring next:** relational database design, PostgreSQL, and real-time systems (WebSockets)
-- 💬 **Ask me about:** OpenCV, Python system design, PyQt5, or anything computer vision
+- 💬 **Ask me about:** OpenCV, RAG pipelines, PyQt5, or anything computer vision
 - ⚡ **Philosophy:** *"The only way to learn is to build."*

 ---